Paragraphes

 Network access tariff (TURPE)

-With regards to power transmission, the TURPE is determined by CRE on the basis of projected projected network expenditure.
+With regards to power transmission, the TURPE is determined on the basis of projected projected network expenditure.
 Objective: covering these costs following deduction of other revenues (interconnection auction revenues, services, etc.).

 The tariff covers two categories of costs :

-- Operating costs (purchases, payroll, taxes and duties).
+1. Operating costs (power system operation – electric system losses, congestion, ancillary services - purchases, payroll, taxes and duties).
 Forecasts for these costs include incentives that encourage RTE to enhance its productivity.

-- Base: The Regulatory Asset Base (RAB), which is the accounting value of RTE-owned assets minus investment subsidies (subsidy for connection by users, European subsidy for the France-Spain project),
+• Base: The Regulatory Asset Base (RAB), which is the accounting value of RTE-owned assets minus investment subsidies (participation for connection by users, European subsidy for some interconnection projects),

-- A rate of return: WACC (Weighted Average Cost of Capital), determined by means of an evaluation model incorporating various parameters such as the risk-free rate represented by State bonds, additional compensation for a risk-free rate requested by bond investors, return on equity in view of risk sensitivity.
-For TURPE 6, the WACC has been set at 4.6%.
+• A rate of return: WACC (Weighted Average Cost of Capital), determined by means of an evaluation model incorporating various parameters such as the risk-free rate represented by State bonds, additional compensation for a risk-free rate requested by bond investors, return on equity in view of risk sensitivity.
+For the TURPE 7 period, this RAB has been split into two compartments to which separate rates are applied: one dedicated to land assets (WACC at 5%), the other dedicated to offshore assets (WACC at 5,5%).

 General principles of the tariff paid by transmission system users